 Materials To Make the Dried Fruit Garland

 - String- I used embroidery floss.
-You want to make sure it is very thin string or it will break the popcorn.
+You want to make sure it is a very thin string or it will break the popcorn.
 You can also use fishing wire or thread

 - Needle- A small fine needle

 - Popcorn- don’t use bagged popcorn.
 It can’t have seasoning so air-popped or on the stove is best

 - Cranberries- These can be fresh or dried